dlo/github-issue-filter-safari-extension/README.md

 This extension is open source.
 If you encounter any bugs, don't hesitate to make a pull request or [file an issue](https://github.com/dlo/github-issue-filter-safari/issues/new).

+If you're looking for the Chrome version of this extension, head over [here](https://github.com/dlo/github-issue-filter-chrome-extension).